CirroBio/Cirro-Annotation/README.md

 - Efficiently handles large datasets
 - Parallel processing for faster conversion (optional)
 - Customizable options for conversion settings
+- Generates a JSON manifest file that mirrors the H5-Seurat format and contains references to each exported parquet file

 ## Installation